> Steeleye Span > Songs > Thomas the Rhymer

 Mary Macmaster sang True Thomas in 1991 on Sileas’ cassette File Under Christmas and in 1995 on Clan Alba’s eponymous and only CD, Clan Alba.

 Ron Taylor and Jeff Gillett sang Thomas the Rhymer in 2006 on their WildGoose CD Both Shine as One.
-This track was also include in 2007 on the WildGoose anthology Songs of Witchcraft and Magic.
+This track was also included in 2007 on the WildGoose anthology Songs of Witchcraft and Magic.
 They noted:

 Thomas Rymour apparently lived in Ercildoune in the 13th Century, although the historicity of the journey described in this song is surely open to question.
 Published in Minstrelsy of the Scottish Border.
 This version was collated from various sources and Anglicised.